How to use sound in mixed-reality applications

-Spatializing user interface elements helps declutter the user's sonic "space" by limiting the number of stereo sounds locked to their heads.
-Especially in direct manipulation interactions, touching, grabbing, and releasing feels more natural when audio feedback is spatialized.
-However, see below regarding distance attenuation for these elements.
+Spatialize user interface elements to help declutter the user's sonic "space" by limiting the number of stereo sounds that they hear.
+Manipulation interactions such as touching, grabbing, and releasing feel more natural when audio feedback is spatialized.
+Consider the following information about distance attenuation for these elements.

-Spatializing visual indicators and embodied AI voices intuitively informs users when they are outside the field of view.
+Spatialize visual indicators and embodied AI voices to intuitively inform users when these things are outside the field of view.

-In contrast, avoid spatialization for faceless AI voices, and other elements without a well-defined spatial location.
-Spatialization without a related visual element can distract users into thinking there is a visual element that they can't find.
+In contrast, avoid spatialization for faceless AI voices and other elements that lack a well-defined spatial location.
+Spatialization without a related visual element can distract users into thinking there's a visual element that they can't find.

-Adding spatialization will come with some CPU cost.
-Many applications will have, at most, two sounds playing simultaneously.
-The cost of spatialization in that case can be negligible.
+Spatialization does come with some CPU cost.
+Many applications have at most two sounds playing simultaneously.
+The cost of spatialization in that case is likely negligible.
 You can use the MRTK frame rate monitor to judge the impact of adding spatialization.

 In the physical world, sounds that are farther away are quieter.
 Your audio engine can model this attenuation based on the source distance.
 Use distance-based attenuation when it communicates relevant information.

 The distances to visual indicators, animated holograms, and other informative sounds are usually relevant to the user.
-Use distance-based attenuation to intuitively provide this cue.
+Use distance-based attenuation to intuitively provide cues.

-- Adjust the attenuation curve for each source to fit the size of your mixed world spaces.
+Adjust the attenuation curve for each source to fit the size of your mixed-reality world's spaces.
 Your audio engine's default curve is often meant for very large (up to half-kilometer) spaces.

-Sounds that reinforce the progressive stages of buttons and other interactions shouldn't have attenuation applied.
+Sounds that reinforce the progressive stages of button actions and other interactions shouldn't get attenuation applied.
 The reinforcing effects of these sounds are generally more important than communicating the distance to the button.
-Variations can be distracting, especially with keyboards, where many button clicks will be heard in succession.
+Variations can be distracting, especially with keyboards, when many button clicks may be heard in succession.

-When using headphones or the HoloLens speakers, use HRTF (head-related transfer function)-based spatialization technologies.
-They model the sound propagation around the head in the physical world.
-Even when a sound source is far on one side of the head, sound propagates to the distant ear with some attenuation and delay.
-Speaker panning, in contrast, relies only on attenuation, and applies total attenuation in the left ear when sounds are on the right side (and vice-versa).
-This can be uncomfortable for normal-hearing listeners, and inaccessible for listeners with hearing impairment in one ear.
+With headphones or the HoloLens speakers, use head-related transfer function (HRTF)-based spatialization technologies.
+These technologies model the sound propagation around the head in the physical world.
+Even when a sound source is on the far side of one's head, sound propagates to the distant ear with some attenuation and delay.
+Speaker panning, in contrast, relies only on attenuation and applies total attenuation in the left ear when sounds are on the right side (and vice-versa).
+This technique can be uncomfortable for "normal hearing" listeners and inaccessible for listeners who have hearing impairment in one ear.